The Best Coconut Cupcakes: A Tropical Delight

 - 14 ounces sweetened shredded coconut

-For the frosting:
+For the Frosting:

-- 1 pound cream cheese at room temperature
+- 1 pound cream cheese room temperature

-- 3/4 pound 3 sticks unsalted butter room temperature
+- 3/4 pound 3 sticks unsalted butter, room temperature

 - 1 teaspoon pure vanilla extract